-A listing of parcels assessed within the District for Fiscal Year 2016/17, along with the assessment amounts is on file in the office of the City Clerk.
-If any parcel submitted for collection is identified by the County Auditor/Controller to be an invalid parcel number for the current fiscal year, a corrected parcel number and/or new parcel numbers will be identified and resubmitted to the County Auditor/Controller.
+A listing of parcels assessed within the District for Fiscal Year 2019/20, along with the assessment amounts, is on file in the office of the City Clerk.
+Any parcel number for the current fiscal year, a corrected parcel number, and/or new parcel numbers will be identified and resubmitted to the County Auditor/Controller.
 The assessment amount to be levied and collected for the resubmitted parcel(s) shall be based on the method of apportionment and assessment rate approved in this Report.
 Therefore, if a single parcel has changed to multiple parcels, the assessment amounts applied to each of the new parcels shall be recalculated and applied according to the approved method of apportionment and assessment rate rather than a proportionate share of the original assessment.